 Damp dusting is nearly identical to traditional dusting, except that it uses a small amount of water or cleaning solution.
-Dusting solution is designed to help remove old, sticky stains from above-ground surfaces.
-Damp dusting can be done on any above-ground surface where foods and drinks are commonly placed on top of.
+A dusting solution helps remove old, sticky stains from above-ground surfaces.
+Damp dusting can be done on any above-ground surface where foods and drinks are placed on top.

-Damp dusting is a pretty straightforward process that involves a microfiber cloth, some water, and a bit of dusting solution.
-You can make your own dusting solution by mixing a cup of water with ¼ cups of vinegar to cut through grease.
+Damp dusting is a pretty straightforward process that requires a microfiber cloth, some water, and a dusting solution.
+You can make your dusting solution by mixing a cup of water with ¼ cup of vinegar to cut through grease.

-Make sure any additives you include—essential oils, vinegar, olive oil, etc.—are safe to use on whatever surface you’re damp dusting.
+Make sure any additives you include—essential oils, vinegar, olive oil, etc.—are safe to use on whatever surface you are damp dusting.

 4. Dust Mopping/Dry Mopping

 Dust or dry mopping is the preferred method of removing sand and grit from floors.
-You’ll want to remove these abrasive floor contaminants as soon as possible to prevent scratching the surface of your floors and ruining its lustrous shine.
+You want to remove these abrasive floor contaminants as soon as possible to prevent scratching the surface of your flooring and ruining its lustrous shine.

-Dust mopping is performed by pushing around a dust mop as you would a push broom.
-A dust mop is a mop with a wider head with a microfiber cloth that lifts and removes any and all contaminants in its path.
-You’ll also need a dustpan to collect the sand and grit.
+Dust mopping is executed by pushing around a dust mop as you would a push broom.
+A dust mop is a mop with a broader head with a microfiber cloth that lifts and removes any contaminants in its path.
+You will also need a dustpan to collect the sand and grit.

-Dust mopping doesn’t fare too well against finer dust particles which may end up being redistributed across your floor.
+Dust mopping does not fare too well against finer dust particles distributed across your floor.

 5. Mop Sweeping

-Mop sweeping is similar to dust/dry mopping, except that it uses a bit of water and floor cleaning solution to remove sticky stains from the floor.
-This is also a fantastic way of picking up and remove the residual particles after dust/dry mopping.
+Mop sweeping is similar to dust/dry mopping, except it uses a bit of water and a floor cleaning solution to remove sticky stains from the ground.
+It is also a fantastic way of picking up and removing the residual particles after dust/dry mopping.

-All you need are a microfiber dust mop with a wide head, a bucket of water and cleaning solution mix, and elbow grease.
-Make sure you wring the mop head to remove as much of the water as possible to prevent puddles which can ruin the finish on floorboards.
+You need a microfiber dust mop with a broad head, a bucket of water and cleaning solution mix, and elbow grease.
+Ensure you wring the mop head to remove as much water as possible to prevent puddles that can ruin the finish on floorboards.

 Mop sweeping should only be done after dust/dry mopping the prevent the redistribution of these abrasive floor contaminants and scratching up your floorboards or tiles.